servicecatalog/oscm/oscm-portal/WebContent/marketplace/scss/README.md

 **Part 2 - Add the .scss file type to the native CSS Editor**

-1. Go to Window &amp; Preferences
+1. Go to Window > Preferences
-2. Drill down to General &amp; Content Types
+2. Drill down to General > Content Types
 3. In the Content Types pane, expand Text, then select CSS
 4. After CSS is selected, on the bottom File associations: pane, click the .. button.
 5. For Content type:, enter \*.scss and then click OK.
 6. Click OK to close out the Preferences window.

-Note: If the css colours do not appear you may have to do the following: Right click the .scss file \&gt; Open With \&gt; CSS Editor.
+Note: If the css colors do not appear you may have to do the following: Right click the .scss file > Open With > CSS Editor.

 **Part 3 - Configure a Sass Builder in Eclipse:**

-1. From the Project menu select &quot;Properties&quot; and choose the &quot;Builders&quot; section.
+1. From the Project menu select &quot;*Properties*&quot; and choose the &quot;*Builders*&quot; section.
-2. Create a new Builder and select &quot;Program&quot; as configuration type.
+2. Create a new Builder and select &quot;*Program*&quot; as configuration type.
 3. Choose a name for your launch configuration, e.g. &quot;Sass\_Builder&quot;.
 4. Insert the path of your sass installation into the Location field (e.g. &quot;C:\Ruby26-x64\bin\sass.bat&quot;.
 5. Use `${project_loc}` as working directory.